caseyanderson/pythonSC3/pythonSC3.md

 }, "/engine" );
 ```

-The `OSCFunc` above handles all of our control messages from Python, follow along as we go through it line-by-line:
+The `OSCFunc` above handles our control messages from Python, follow along as we go through it line-by-line:

 1. we start by setting the only argument we need for this `OSCFunc`